 The Georgetown Retail & Luxury Association (GRLA) is a student-run organization that focuses on educating students about the retail and luxury industries as well as increasing opportunities for them within those fields.

-With the COVID 19 pandemic affecting communities worldwide, the Georgetown Retail & Luxury Association (GRLA) was presented with the opportunity to help those in need through a recent fundraising initiative.
-The club decided to raise funds for Papa Giovanni XXIII Hospital, which was founded in 1474 and is located in Bergamo, in the northern region of Italy.
+The GRLA was presented with the opportunity to help those in need through a recent fundraising initiative.
+The club decided to raise funds for Papa Giovanni XXIII Hospital, which was founded in 1474 and is located in the northern region of Italy.